 “I came upon the idea that there must be other people who are equally addicted to this kind of shopping, but who didn’t want to sort through as much stuff.”

-Enter a whole new business model – a resale shop where customers could buy hand-picked secondhand treasures in one place and also sell their clothes for cash or trade on-the-spot.
+Enter a whole new business model – a resale shop where customers could buy hand-selected secondhand treasures in one place and also sell their clothes for cash or trade on-the-spot.

 The 1st Buffalo Exchange

-Kerstin and her husband, Spencer, rented out a small 450 square foot spot in Tucson, AZ and filled the store with pieces from Kerstin’s own closet.
+Kerstin and her husband, Spencer, rented out a small 400 square foot space in Tucson, AZ and filled the store with pieces from Kerstin’s own closet.
 Soon enough, they had a bustling business buying, selling and trading the likes of denim skirts handmade by Kerstin, Hawaiian shirts and Kork-Ease sandals for an average price of $3.50.

 Image: Founders Kerstin and Spencer Block, c.
 1977